Aiglon College: Early history

+Modern history

-By the 1970s Aiglon had drawn some criticism due to the fullness of its programme, with the working day running from 7am to 8:45pm for the youngest children, and up to 11pm for the oldest; though the school maintained this was necessary to "develop the whole child" and set this against long vacation times, which lasted up to 11 weeks in the summer.
+By the 1970s Aiglon had drawn some criticism for its long hours, with the working day running from 7:00 a.m. to 8:45 p.m. for the youngest children, and up to 11:00 p.m. for the oldest; the school maintained this was necessary to "develop the whole child" and set this against long vacation times, which lasted up to 11 weeks in the summer.

 American author Allen Kurzweil recalled the eccentricities he encountered when he was sent to Aiglon in 1971.

 In line with the aims of its founder, school culture "placed a premium on stoic self-reliance" and injuries were a fact of life.
 During the academic year Kurzweil attended, one student lost the tips of two toes to frostbite, another almost died after falling into a crevasse, and a girl was permanently disfigured on the local slalom course after taking a bamboo gate too closely.

-In 1972 the Indian spiritual leader Chinmayananda Saraswati visited the school and gave talks on the Hindu faith.
-That year, Corlette stepped down as Executive Headmaster and took on the new title of Director and Founder.
+In 1972, Corlette stepped down as Executive Headmaster and took on the new title of Director and Founder.
+The school continued to grow, and during the 1983 academic year numbers reached approximately 250 pupils, made up of 142 nationalities.

-Student numbers continued to grow in the coming years and by 1983 there were approximately 250 pupils from 142 nationalities.
-Aiglon had also cemented itself as a popular choice for celebrities and the international jet set, with Gregory Peck, Sophia Loren, Roger Moore and Dame Joan Sutherland having already enrolled their children.

-A 1995 Newsweek profile noted that high fees did not "buy luxury" at Aiglon, and student dormitories were surprisingly modest.
+Aiglon has long been among the world's ten most expensive boarding schools; as of 2022, annual fees were $135,000 (US).
+Yet, a 1995 Newsweek profile noted that high fees did not "buy luxury" at Aiglon, and student dormitories were surprisingly modest.
 Such "unpretentious surroundings" were said to be popular with wealthy parents who did not want their children to be living in too much comfort.